paytonrodman/paytonrodman.github.io/content/resource/graduate-scholarships/rhodes/grades.md

 Given that the minimum grade required for admission to your Oxford degree is likely upper-second (2.i) or first-class Honours (~3.5-3.7 GPA), the expectations for Rhodes are not ludicrously high.

 Why such a high bar to start with?
 It's partly because Oxford can afford it: loads of people with high GPAs/grades apply, and so they get to be choosy amongst them.
 It's also partly for your own good: Oxford is fast-paced and the students are advanced, and you must prove you can keep up.
 No Rhodes scholar should *ever* drop out.

+**Not sure if your grades are high enough?** Talk to your local Rhodes representative!
+It's their job to help filter applicants and they can advise you on any weak points.